C-H-coder-team/-/README.md

 -There is only 1 version, Python 3.

--This project is jointly developed by hxrlz.
+-This project is developed by hxrlz.